Code retreat 2023 - a debriefing

 The daily routine of a developer often doesn’t allow much room for experimentation.
 Even when new technologies emerge, such as new frameworks, libraries, or cloud service providers, it’s not always feasible to try them out on the job.
 Consequently, developers often resort to self-directed learning, experimenting on their own through trial and error.

 Code retreats provide developers with a unique opportunity to explore new techniques, focusing on practices that enhance technical excellence and address challenging concepts that might be difficult to master independently.
-These practices include Test-Driven Development (TDD), Test-Based Design (TBD), the Four Rules of Simple Design, and many others.
+These practices include Test-Driven Development (TDD), Trunk-Based Development (TBD), the Four Rules of Simple Design, and many others.
 The most significant difference lies in the learning experience itself.
 Surrounded by fellow learners and experienced mentors, participants embark on a collaborative journey of knowledge and skill acquisition.

 The primary benefits of attending a code retreat stem from the sharing of experiences and the forging of new connections.
 For those passionate about coding, each iteration will swiftly pass by, and as the day progresses, it’s remarkable to witness the transformation in problem-solving approaches using Conway’s Game of Life Kata.
 Initially, pairs typically begin with a full grid, evaluating the status of each cell.
 However, by the end of the day, their designs evolve to start with individual cells and expand from there.